erdemonal/ChemScope/README.md

 The scripts implement processing of literature data, physicochemical descriptor calculation, and chemometric analyses used to compare ligand chemical space across experimental techniques.

+## Data Availability
+The data used in this study is available at [Dataset](https://github.com/erdemonal/ChemScope/blob/main/data/processed/Integrated_Physicochemical_Dataset.csv)

 ## Requirements
 Python ≥ 3.8
 Dependencies are listed in `requirements.txt`.